ishandhodu/Chief-of-staff-/README.md

 ### Adding New Workflows

 A workflow is a prompt plus a set of tools.
-The behavior lives in the prompt — the agent figures out the execution.
+The behavior lives in the prompt, the agent figures out the execution.
 Adding one means:

 1. Write a `src/workflows/my-workflow.ts` file with the prompt and a call to `runAgentLoop`
 2. Register it in `src/workflows/registry.ts`
 3. Add a slash command handler in `src/handlers/slack/commands.ts`

 Because workflows are just prompts with tools attached, new behaviors can be described in plain English and translated directly into a workflow file.
-This opens the door to a workflow builder where non-engineers describe what they want in a sentence — the system handles the translation using the same Claude API that powers the agent itself.
+This opens the door to a workflow builder where non-engineers describe what they want in a sentence, the system handles the translation using the same Claude API that powers the agent itself.

 ---